PECOS-packages/PECOS/python/quantum-pecos/tests/qec/surface/goldens/README.md

 a separate output directory for review; do not regenerate protected goldens to make parity tests pass.
 Serialization preserves the original whitespace, nested metadata strings, nulls, empty operations, and absence of final newlines.

+`gadget_parity/protocol_d3.py.txt` was captured from the PR #762 review fixes, not the base revision.
+It is a drift guard for the scoped protocol module's rendered source, including the exact factory bodies and the functions they use.
+It is listed in the parity suite's `EXPECTED_FILES` inventory and produced by `capture.py` (also with `--post-fix-only`).
+All pre-existing golden artifacts remain unchanged.